WildFirePaper/Data-driven-optimization-for-wildfire-suppression-resource-deployment/README.md

 3. The notebook executes the full workflow for the provided sample date instance, including:

-   * Demand prediction
-   * Queueing calculations
+   * Prediction
-   * Optimization-based resource deployment
+   * Optimization of resource deployment

 ## Pretrained Models